Where will I get exact timetable of sunrise and sunset for my place?

 There are several definitions of sunrise/sunset given in Vedas.
 For Agnihotra the definition used is that sunrise and sunset are when the middle of the sun’s disc is exactly at the horizon.
 But because of refraction we do not see the exact position of the sun – the top edge of the visible sun would be approximately one and a half discs above the horizon.
 Practically speaking, this means that at sunrise the sun will appear to have already risen at the correct timing of Agnihotra; at sunset the sun will appear to have not yet set at the correct timing.
 The difference in time between the visible and true timings may vary by up to as much as five (5) minutes.

 Computer generated timetables for a whole year, for any particular place, are available up to seconds accuracy using software developed in Germany.
+The Agnihotra Buddy app uses the same calculation.

 About the timings – how late is too late?